-Unlike other emergency situations, an influenza epidemic could seriously disrupt an organization's operations for an extended period, lasting approximately from months to several years.
+Unlike other emergencies, an emerging infectious disease epidemic/pandemic could seriously disrupt an organization's operations for an extended period.
 Therefore, both short-term and long-term strategies are necessary to manage the potential extent and duration of the impact.

-Each organization's continuity of operations plan (COOP) should address the basic response to any disaster or emergency situation.
-Organizations lacking a continuity of operations plan or having an incomplete continuity of operations plan are encouraged to begin the plan development process immediately.
+Each organization's continuity plan (COOP/BCP) should address the basic response to any disaster or emergency.
+Organizations lacking a continuity plan or having an incomplete continuity plan are encouraged to begin the plan development process immediately.

-Given the unique challenges posed by an epidemic, the information and strategies discussed below are not exclusive, but rather are designed to enhance organizations' current emergency protocol.
+Given the unique challenges posed by an epidemic/pandemic, the information and strategies discussed below are not exclusive, but rather are designed to enhance organizations' current emergency protocol.

-4.1 Short -Term Strategy
+5.1 Short-Term Strategy

-In the first 90 days of COOP activation, each organization should have the capacity to perform all missionessential functions as defined in the organization's COOP.
+In the first 90 days of COOP activation, each organization should have the capacity to perform all essential functions as defined in the organization's plan.
+The ability to seamlessly move as many of these functions as possible to remote work will be imperative in the early days of the activation.

-The organization's functions may need to be performed with limited staff, and when little to no face-to face contact is possible for an extended period.
-It is likely that an organization and its staff will be significantly affected by illness or even death.
+The organization's functions may need to be performed with limited staff, and when little to no face-to-face contact is possible for an extended period.
+An organization and its staff will likely be significantly affected by employee absence, be it from illness or death, and also the effect of the losses of child-care, schooling, and/or eldercare in regards to employees and their ability to fully engage throughout the workday.

 As soon as possible, organizations should transition to full operations.
-If full operations cannot be initiated within 90 days of COOP activation, organizations should implement the long-term strategies described below.
+If full operations cannot be initiated within 90 days of plan activation, organizations should implement the long-term strategies described below.

-4.2 Long-Term Strategy
+5.2 Long-Term Strategy

-Within 90 days of COOP activation, organizations should have the capacity to perform all mission-essential functions when little to no face-to-face contact is possible for an extended period.
-An organization and its staff will be significantly affected by illness or even death.
+Within 90 days of COOP activation, organizations should have the capacity to perform all essential functions when little to no face-to-face contact is possible for an extended period.
+An organization and its staff will be significantly affected by illness and/or death.

-When developing its specific response to an epidemic, an organization should consider these issues:
+When developing its specific response to an epidemic/pandemic, an organization should consider these issues:

-- Operations may be significantly impacted for months to several years. - All organizations and their personnel should be prepared to cooperate with appropriate public health personnel on response and recovery efforts.
-Because state and federal resources may be stressed during an epidemic, organizations should be prepared to operate with only minimal support from state and federal agencies. - Each organization should ensure that it has the capacity to perform its mission-essential functions, for the first 90 days of COOP activation. - If full operations cannot be restored within 90 days, an organization should ensure that it has the capacity to perform other mission-essential functions as best it can.
+- Operations may be significantly impacted for months to several years, with the possibility of 'waves' of impact depending upon the continued effects of the epidemic/pandemic.
+As knowledge of the disease evolves, so will the responses required. - All organizations and their personnel should be prepared to cooperate with appropriate public health personnel on response and recovery efforts.
+Because state and federal resources may be stressed during an epidemic, organizations should be prepared to operate with only minimal support from state and federal agencies. - Each organization should ensure that it can perform its essential functions, for the first 90 days of COOP activation.

-4.3 Post -Event Recovery
+• If full operations cannot be restored within 90 days, an organization should ensure that it can perform other essential functions as best it can.

+5.3 Post-Event Recovery

-Recovery from an epidemic begins when an organization determines that it has adequate staff and resources to resume normal business functions.
-Once normal operations resume, the impact of the epidemic on organization's operations, staff, and other stakeholders should be assessed and an after action evaluation of the organization's response should be drafted.
-Such an evaluation can assist organizations in updating their continuity of operations plans as well as other emergency response plans, as appropriate.
+Recovery from an epidemic/pandemic begins when an organization determines that it has adequate staff and resources to resume normal business functions.
+Once normal operations resume, the impact of the epidemic/pandemic on the organization's operations, staff, and other stakeholders should be assessed and an after-action evaluation of the organization's response should be drafted.
+Such an evaluation can assist organizations in updating their continuity plans as well as other emergency response plans, as appropriate.

-4.4 Mission-Essential Functions
+5.4 Essential Functions

-The ODHS - CW - Administration's COOP has already identified its own detailed list of mission essential functions.
-With the unique impact that a pandemic presents, the ODHS - CW - Administration is continuing to further identify those key processes and identify those specific functions that pose significant risk for infection (e.g., extensive public interaction, cash management).
+The ODHS - CW - Administration's COOP identifies a detailed list of critical processes / Mission Essential Functions (MEF).
+With the unique impact that a pandemic presents, ODHS - CW - Administration is continuing to further identify those key processes and identify those specific functions that pose a significant risk for infection (e.g., extensive public interaction, cash management).